-A mid-grade grade two-stage snow blower gives you the obvious advantages of a larger engine, larger auger and impeller and greater snow throwing distances when compared to an entry-level grade snow blower.
+A mid-grade two-stage snow blower gives you obvious advantages: a larger engine, a larger auger and impeller, and greater snow throwing distances when compared to an entry-level grade snow blower.

-Mid-grade two-stage snow blowers also come with “standard” features like interlocking controls, headlights and upgraded aluminum gear cases that would be optional equipment on a entry-level snow blower.
+Mid-grade two-stage snow blowers also come standard with features like interlocking controls, headlights, and upgraded aluminum gear cases.
+These features are considered "optional" on an entry-level snow blower.

 Most, but not all, mid-grade models will include this feature.
-This feature allows the operator to move the angle of the deflector on the discharge chute up and down from behind the operator controls, eliminating the need to walk around the snow blower to make this adjustment.
+The Remote Deflector Control allows the operator to move the angle of the deflector on the discharge chute up and down from behind the operator controls.
+This feature eliminates the need to walk around the snow blower to make this adjustment.

-Reduce blowing flakes and direct snow more accurately by adjusting the deflector up and down.
+You can direct snow more accurately and reduce blowing flakes by adjusting the deflector up and down.

 A crank style control will turn a handle on a control arm to rotate the discharge chute from left to right and back again.
 The lever-type control gives you precise control over the direction you discharge snow and requires less effort to maneuver the snow chute.

 This feature is available on a handful of mid-grade snow throwers.
-Track drive snow blowers give you superior traction in any snow condition.
-No slipping, no sliding, just great control.
+Track-drive snow blowers give you superior traction in any snow condition.
+That means no slipping, no sliding, just great control.